Skip to content

 }

 The user provides API Key, Username, and Password.
 The API key is sent as X-apikey on both the login request and every subsequent API call.
-The JWT is cached and refreshed automatically before expiry.
+The JWT is cached, refreshed automatically before expiry, and re-fetched on 401 responses.

 Validation